krishals-001/adminLTE/README.md

 # adminLTE
-Integration of database in AdminLTE template using Laravel./
+Integration of database in AdminLTE template using Laravel.